aditya43/docker-kubernetes/README.md

 + Kubernetes Installation
 ```
 - **Docker Desktop**:
+    * Best one!
+It provides many things out of the box.
     * Enable `Kubernetes` in Docker's settings and installation is done!
     * Sets up everything inside Docker's existing `Linux VM`.
 - **Docker Toolbox on Windows**: `MiniKube`